edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 The schema lives inside |.gel| files in the ``dbschema`` directory.
 It's common to declare the entire schema in a single file ``dbschema/default.esdl``.
-This file is created for you when you run ``gel project init``, but you'll need to fill it with your schema.
+This file is created for you when you run :gelcmd:`project init`, but you'll need to fill it with your schema.
 This is what our datatypes look like:

 .. code-block:: sdl
     :caption: dbschema/default.esdl